SairajMN/daily-logger/daily-task.md

 - Finishing the project
 - Pushing fundme project to GitHub
-- going through the Foundry test Cheatcodes
+- going through the Foundry test

+19/06/2025

+- working on new project Auction APP